adamse/notes/ghc-selector-optimisation/readme.md

    with the `StgToCmm` part of the GHC compiler which is large but probably understandable with some time spent.

-3. Teach the GC about this new variant of the selector thunks.
+3. Teach the RTS and GC about this new variant of the selector thunks.
 Seems a bit trickier, currently a `StgSelector` stores it's offset hardcoded in the info table and only has 1 payload.
 But I think it can be approached as follows: